SonarSource/sonarqube/server/sonar-docs/src/pages/setup/get-started-2-minutes.md

 Once you're ready to set up a production instance, take a look at the [Install SonarQube](/setup/install-server/) documentation.

 ## Installing a local instance of SonarQube
-You can install SonarQube from either the [zip file](https://www.sonarqube.org/downloads/) or the [Docker image](https://hub.docker.com/_/sonarqube/).
+You can evaluate SonarQube using a traditional installation with the [zip file](https://www.sonarqube.org/downloads/) or you can spin up a Docker container using one of our [Docker images](https://hub.docker.com/_/sonarqube/).
 Click the method you prefer below to expand the installation instructions:

 [[collapse]]
-| ## From a zip file
+| ## From the zip file
 |
 | 1.
 [Download](https://www.sonarqube.org/downloads/) the SonarQube Community Edition zip file.
 |